Blurred close-up of eucalyptus leaves in soft focus

 What you’ve been through doesn’t have to run your life.
 With the right support, it’s possible to feel calmer, safer, and more like yourself again.

-Imagine something sudden or upsetting happening in your life.
-Something that shakes up your world and leaves you feeling off balance.
-Maybe it was a serious accident, losing someone you loved, witnessing something frightening, or even repeated smaller experiences that leave you feeling drained or unsafe over time.
-Trauma doesn’t always come from one huge event.
-It can build from the small, painful moments that keep piling up until they feel impossible to handle.
+Imagine something sudden or deeply upsetting happening in your life, something that shakes your sense of safety or stability.
+It might be a serious accident, the loss of someone you love, witnessing something frightening, or even repeated smaller experiences that slowly wear you down over time.
+Trauma doesn’t always come from one major event; sometimes it builds gradually from ongoing moments of stress or pain.

 You don’t have to carry this alone.
-We can work on it together, at a pace that feels safe and supportive, so you can start feeling steadier, calmer, and more like yourself again.
+In therapy, we move at a pace that feels safe and supportive, helping you feel more grounded in your body, more steady in your daily life, and more connected to yourself again.

 Close-up of eucalyptus leaves on branches against a light background.